 With the World Cup starting today Cheshire Law firm, SAS Daniels LLP, has shared its own sporting rules to ensure businesses and employers use the event to boost team morale and not fall foul of staff sick days.

-Karen Barker, the firm’s head of Employment Law and HR team explains: “There are a number of ways that businesses can handle employees wanting to watch the World Cup with minimal disruption to productivity.
+The firm’s Employment Law and HR Group Manager explains: “There are a number of ways that businesses can handle employees wanting to watch the World Cup with minimal disruption to productivity.
 However, it’s important that whatever rules you play by, you communicate them to staff and ensure policies are fair to everyone.”